thephpleague/uri-src/docs/components/7.0/api.md

 Components common API
 =======

-## Instantiation

-Each URI component objects can be instantiated from a URI object using the `fromUri` named constructor.
+Each URI component object can be instantiated from a URI object using the `fromUri` named constructor.

 ~~~php
 public static function UriComponent::fromUri(Stringable|string $uri): UriComponentInterface;
 ~~~

-This method accepts a single `$uri` parameter which can be an object implementing the `Stringable` interface or  string.
+This method accepts a single `$uri` parameter which represent a URI:

+- as an object implementing the `Stringable` interface or
+- as a string.

+In both case, the URI is expected to be RFC3986 compliant.

 ~~~php
 use League\Uri\Components\Host;